peteroupc/html3dutil/doc/H3DU.Math.md

 retaining the view rectangle's aspect ratio.
 * [mat4perspective](#H3DU.Math.mat4perspective)<br>Returns a 4x4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>.
 * [mat4perspectiveHorizontal](#H3DU.Math.mat4perspectiveHorizontal)<br>Returns a 4x4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>,
-given an X-axis field of view.
+given an X axis field of view.
 * [mat4projectVec3](#H3DU.Math.mat4projectVec3)<br>Transforms a 3-element vector with a 4x4 matrix and returns
 a perspective-correct version of the vector as a 3D point.
 * [mat4rotate](#H3DU.Math.mat4rotate)<br>Multiplies a 4x4 matrix by a rotation transformation,
 and returns a new matrix.
 * [mat4rotated](#H3DU.Math.mat4rotated)<br>Returns a 4x4 matrix representing a rotation transformation
-given in the form of an rotation angle and an <a href="tutorial-glmath.md">axis of rotation</a>.
+given in the form of a rotation angle and an <a href="tutorial-glmath.md">axis of rotation</a>.
 * [mat4scale](#H3DU.Math.mat4scale)<br>Multiplies a 4x4 matrix by a scaling transformation.
 * [mat4scaleInPlace](#H3DU.Math.mat4scaleInPlace)<br>Modifies a 4x4 matrix by multiplying it by a scaling transformation.